Leonard Williams

 The family extends their heartfelt gratitude to the compassionate staff at J. Leal Funeral Home for their unwavering support during this difficult time.
 A viewing service to celebrate Leonard’s life will be held on April 25, 2026, at J. Leal Funeral Home, located at 708 College Ave., South Houston, Texas 77587 from 1:00pm -4 :00pm.

-In addition to the viewing, a Celebration of Life event, “Leonard’s Legacy of Love,” will be held at a later date.
-To receive an invitation, please text your first and last name to (713) 256-9288.
+In addition to the service, a Celebration of Life event, “Leonard’s Legacy of Love,” will be held at a later date.
+To be informed and receive an invite, please text your first and last name to (713) 256-9288.

 Special thanks and love to: